 May is Asian Heritage Month.
+This year’s theme is, “Continuing a legacy of greatness”.
 Canada designated May as Asian Heritage Month in 2002, although it was unofficially celebrated as such since the 1990s.

-Asian Heritage Month celebrates the contributions of people from more than 30 counties as well as those from the Asian diaspora in other parts of the world.
+Asian Heritage Month celebrates the contributions of people from more than 30 countries as well as those from the Asian diaspora in other parts of the world.

 Asian heritage and culture is very diverse, within each region of Asia, as well as within each country.
 Asian regions include: